assen-totin/cdn/README.md

 Set the path to the Unix socket in configuration option `cdn_unix_socket`.
 Note that socket must be writable by the Nginx user.

-This transport is usually used whet request type is `json` (JSON exchange).
+This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML excahnge).

 The Unix socket must be of type `stream`.
+The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.

+## TCP socket

+Set the host and port for TCP connection in configuration options `cdn_tcp_host` and `cdn_tcp_port`.

+This transport is usually used when request type is `json` (JSON exchange) or `xml` (XML excahnge).

-The module will half-close the connection once it has written its JSON and will then expect the response JSON, followed by full connection close by the authorisation body.
+The module will half-close the connection once it has written its request and will then expect the response, followed by full connection close by the authorisation body.

 ## MySQL